-6.4.3 Incidents and Complaints
+22.10.2.3 Incidents and Complaints

 All environmental incidents, including complaints relating to waste management which have the potential to cause environmental harm must be reported to DEHP in accordance with section 320 of the EP Act.
 Details of all complaints or environmental incidents relating to waste management shall be recorded in an appropriate environmental incident / complaint register.
 All complaints or environmental incidents shall be investigated and corrective actions implemented to prevent recurrence.
 Corrective measures may include provision of additional waste containers or an increase in the frequency of waste collection.
-If a spillage or dispersal of waste causes contamination on the Island, the area affected by the spillage shall be immediately remediated and contamination reported to the relevant authorities.
+If a spillage or dispersal of waste causes contamination on the island, the area affected by the spillage shall be immediately remediated and contamination reported to the relevant authorities.

-6.5 Training and Awareness
+22.10.3 Training and Awareness

-All staff, including contractors and sub-contractors, working on the Island, shall be provided with training in waste management issues as part of their site induction.
+All staff working on the island, including contractors and sub-contractors, shall be provided with training in waste management issues as part of their site induction.
 Training shall address the following:

-- > relevant policies and legal requirements; - > potential impacts of waste spillage and dispersal, particularly in relation to the environmental values of the area; - > procedures for storage and handling of waste materials, including correct separation and appropriate disposal of waste materials; - > procedures for responding to a complaint or incident involving waste; and - > roles and responsibilities of all parties.
+- Relevant policies and legal requirements; - Potential impacts of waste spillage and dispersal, particularly in relation to the environmental values of the area; - Procedures for storage and handling of waste materials, including correct separation and appropriate disposal of waste materials; - Procedures for responding to a complaint or incident involving waste; and - Roles and responsibilities of all parties.

-In addition, the Resort Operator shall provide adequate information to staff and visitors on the opportunities and procedures for waste minimisation and recycling on the Island.
+In addition, the resort operator shall provide adequate information to staff and visitors about the opportunities and procedures for waste minimisation and recycling on the island.
 This includes information relating to the correct use of recycling bins to ensure staff and visitors understand what materials can be deposited in each bin, and encouraging staff and visitors not to use plastic bags.
-The Resort Operator shall implement regular waste education and clean-up initiatives such as Clean-up Australia Day campaign.
+The resort operator shall implement regular waste education and clean-up initiatives such as participation in EcoBarge.

-7 Potential Impacts and Mitigation Measures
+22.11 Potential Impacts and Mitigation Measures

-A summary of potential impacts associated with waste management practices during construction and operation of the Lindeman Island Great Barrier Reef Resort has been undertaken and is described in the following section, along with proposed mitigation measures to address each identified risk.
-A standard risk assessment has been used for the purpose of assessing waste management risks associated with the Lindeman Island Great Barrier Reef Resort.
+A summary of potential impacts associated with waste management practices during construction and operation of the Lindeman Great Barrier Reef Resort has been undertaken and is described in the following section, along with proposed mitigation measures to address each identified risk.
+A standard risk assessment has been used for the purpose of assessing waste management risks associated with the Lindeman Great Barrier Reef Resort.
 Lindeman Island is located within the Great Barrier Reef World Heritage Area and Marine Park and supports a range of native flora and fauna, while surrounding coral reefs are rich in marine life.
 Construction and operation of the resort has the potential to generate a range of wastes that could potentially impact on the environmental values of Lindeman Island and the surrounding marine environment, if not managed appropriately.
 Potential impacts range from pollution of waterways and harm to marine animals, to impacts on residents and visitors through litter and odour nuisance.
 A number of environmentally relevant activities as defined in Schedule 2 of the EP Reg have been identified as potentially being associated with the proposed waste management strategy, including ERA 63 - Sewage treatment, possibly ERA 62 - Waste transfer station operation and ERA 33 - Crushing, milling grinding or screening.
-Where the thresholds specified under the EP Reg are met, approvals will be required to operate these ERAs on the Island.
+Where the thresholds specified under the EP Reg are met, approvals will be required to operate these ERAs on the island.

-A summary of potential impacts and proposed mitigation measures associated with waste management for the Lindeman Island Great Barrier Reef Resort is provided in Table 7-1.
+A summary of potential impacts and proposed mitigation measures associated with waste management for the Lindeman Great Barrier Reef Resort is provided in Table 22-3.